mrakhlaghi/TouristGuideApp/README.md

     npm install
     npm run build
     npm start

+if you have problem with installing with npm you should install pnpm and locally and install with pnpm :

+    npm install -g pnpm

+then

+    pnpm install

 You should run `npm run build` again any time you make changes to the site.